borntofrappe/game-development/01 Pong/README.md

 The project is organized as follows:

-- in this `README.md` you find introductory remarks about Lua and Love2D;
+- in this folder you find the `README.md` introducing and then concluding the project.
+You also find the `.lua` files making up the game _with_ the assignment.

 - in the `Resources` folder you find the libraries, fonts and sound files used in each iteration, as to avoid repeating them in each update.